57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 placed in the callData field of the User Operation, allowing for the atomic execution of multiple different transactions at once.

 ### 5. Social Account Recovery
-Social account recovery is also an advantage of AA Wallet; you can set up a social account as the guardian of the wallet, and you can retrieve the access rights to the contract account through social account verification.
+Social account recovery is also an advantage of AA Wallet; you can set up a social account as the guardian of the wallet and you can retrieve the access rights to the contract account through social account verification.
 Currently, losing the private key means you can never access Ethereum funds.
 Account Abstraction separates account access from the private key.
 With social recovery, you can designate trusted contacts (such as family or friends) who can help you regain access if you lose your signing